In Brief

 In the real world, adoption begins with a choice — and the choice is made by the parent, not the child.
 The parent walks into the orphanage.
 Passes by some children.
 Stops at one.
 No adoption agency has ever recorded a newborn filling out a preference form.

-"It was not because you were more in number than any other people that the LORD set his love on you and chose you, for you were the fewest of all peoples; but it is because the LORD loves you."
+"The LORD did not set his affection on you and choose you because you were more numerous than other peoples, for you were the fewest of all peoples.
+But it was because the LORD loved you."

 DEUTERONOMY 7:7-8